UAB-CINL/UAB-CINL.github.io/docs/analysis/fmriprep/fmriprep-scripts.md

----
-title: Example Scripts
+# Example fmriprep Scripts
----

-# Example Single-Subject Job Script
+## Example Single-Subject Job Script

 This example script was written to process a single subject `P01` from BIDS-formatted dataset `D01` stored in `$USER_DATA`.

 ``` bash
 #!/bin/bash